lucaschirruINAF/SRT-Documentation/antenna.rst

 ROACH1
 ------

-*Usage of this backend is admitted in shared-risk mode.
+*The use of this backend is admitted in shared-risk mode.
 Users are required to contact the antenna staff prior to submission, in order to assess the availability of software/hardware services for their specific needs.*

 The ROACH1 (or ROACH) backend is an FPGA board developed by the CASPER collaboration, with two ADC converters and a reprogrammable architecture.
 It can be used to acquire **baseband data** (voltages) or for **real-time folding of pulsar data**, thanks to the PSRDADA software.
 The currently available bandwidth is 128 MHz using a CPU cluster with 8 nodes (each node processes 16 MHz, so 8 x 16 MHz in total).